fabianferno/backend-dev-workshop/README.md

 #### Workshop Task
 - You get to choose to build your own choice of a fully functional API.
-- These could be APIs like a Weather API, Backend for a blogging platform, etc.
+- These could be APIs like a Weather API, Backend for a blogging platform, Movie ticket booking, etc.
-- All the codebase of your submission must be pushed only to the Github classroon assignment repo that was sent earlier.
+- All the codebase of your submission shall be pushed to the Github classroon assignment repo that was sent earlier.
 - Important: No participant shall submit a same application. i.e Your submission must be unique.
 Hence you are requested to use the #workshop-hub channel at <a href="https://discord.gg/GuMceRXPSQ">Pattarai Discord</a> to call dibs on what you will be building.

-General Guidelines
+General Rules
 - Your backend shall consist of more than two relations between the data models.
-- Your API should do more than just doing CRUD operations to a database.
-(Create, Read, Update, Delete)
+- Your API should do more than just doing single CRUD operations to a database.
+(Create, Read, Update, Delete).
+Try inserting, updating across multiple tables - experiment with Prisma.
+- Using jwt or any authorization is completely optional.
+But doing it will fetch you a higher score.
-- Your API must be well documented and the document should be exported and added to your repository
+- Your API must be well documented via Postman and the collection should be exported and added to your repository.
+Refer [this.](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#exporting-postman-data)
-- Optional: You can try deploying your API to https://www.railway.app
+- Optional: You could try deploying your API to https://www.railway.app

+Onwards:
+- You think you've built a great API and kick-ass prisma schema?
+Why not contribute to the actual prisma.
+- This repo contains a few official example projects.
+Have a read at its README: https://github.com/prisma/templates
+- They are open for contributions.
+Try opening pull requests to this repo once you've successfully completed your submission.
+- Your workshop submission might actually end up in a official prisma repository.

+Feel Free to ping me: <strong>super.skywalker$4004</strong> at discord if you have any doubts regarding the task.
+Happy Learning.

 Please star this repo to show support ⭐️